Professionalize and Gain Experience

 Trying out different career-related experiences can also help you get a feel for whether you would enjoying this kind of work full-time.
 As you consider seeking opportunities to gain professional experience at Penn, chat with those already in jobs you’d like and take a quick browse at job ads in your field to get a sense of what skills and experiences are needed in those careers.

-What is Professionalism and Why Is It Important to Develop Professionalism?
+What Is Professionalism, and Why Is It Important to Develop It?

 Throughout your professional life, you will encounter challenges when it comes to working in different work environments with different colleagues, supervisors, and clients.
 Developing your professionalism while you’re at Penn before you enter the post-PhD professional world will equip you well with the skills to manage interpersonal dynamics as well as different work challenges that come your way in your career.